-- 5. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution:"RESOLVED THAT Shri Anil Mukim, IAS, (DIN: 02842064) who was appointed as an Additional Director pursuant to provisions of Sections 149,152, 161 of the Companies Act, 2013 read with Companies (Appointment and Qualifications of Directors) Rules, 2014 [including any statutory modification(s) or re-enactment thereof for the time being in force] and Articles of Association of the Company and who holds office up to the date of this Annual General Meeting and in respect of whom, the Company has received a notice in writing under Section 160 of the Companies Act, 2013, from a Member proposing his candidature for the office of the Director and Chairman, be and is hereby appointed as a Director and Chairman of the Company till further orders by Government of Gujarat in this regard, who shall be liable to retire by rotation." - 6.
-To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: "RESOLVED THAT Smt.
-Sunaina Tomar, IAS, (DIN: 03435543) who was appointed as an Additional Director pursuant to provisions of Sections 149,152, 161 of the Companies Act, 2013 read with Companies (Appointment and Qualifications of Directors) Rules, 2014 [including any statutory modification(s) or re-enactment thereof for the time being in force] and Articles of Association of the Company and who holds office up to the date of this Annual General Meeting and in respect of whom, the Company has received a notice in writing under Section 160 of the Companies Act, 2013, from a Member proposing her candidature for the office of the Director be and is hereby appointed as a Director of the Company till further orders by Government of Gujarat in this regard, who shall be liable to retire by rotation." - 7.
-To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution:
+- 5. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - "RESOLVED THAT Dr. Rajiv Kumar Gupta, IAS, (DIN: 03575316) who was appointed as an Additional Director pursuant to provisions of Sections 149,152, 161 of the Companies Act, 2013 read with Companies (Appointment and Qualifications of Directors) Rules, 2014 [including any statutory modification(s) or re-enactment thereof for the time being in force] and Articles of Association of the Company and who holds office up to the date of this Annual General Meeting and in respect of whom, the Company has received a notice in writing under Section 160 of the Companies Act, 2013, from a Member proposing his candidature for the office of the Director be and is hereby appointed as a Director of the Company till further orders by Government of Gujarat in this regard, who shall be liable to retire by rotation." - 6.
+To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - RESOLVED THAT pursuant to the provisions of Sections 149, 150, 152 and any other applicable provisions of the Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force) read with Schedule IV of the Companies Act, 2013, Prof. Yogesh Singh, (DIN:06600055) who was appointed as an Additional and Independent Director of the Company under Section 161 of the Companies Act, 2013 and who holds office till conclusion of this Annual General Meeting and in respect of whom the Company has received a notice in writing from a member proposing his candidature for the office of Director be and is hereby appointed as an Independent Director of the Company to hold office for the first term of 5 years w.e.f.
+15th August 2021, subject to review of annual performance and whose term of office shall not be liable to retirement by rotation. - 7.
+To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - RESOLVED THAT pursuant to the provisions of Sections 149, 150, 152 and any other applicable provisions of the Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force) read with Schedule IV of the Companies Act, 2013, Shri Bhadresh Mehta, (DIN: 02625115) who was appointed as an Additional and Independent Director of the Company under Section 161 of the Companies Act, 2013 and who holds office till conclusion of this Annual General Meeting and in respect of whom the Company has received a notice in writing from a member proposing his candidature for the office of Director be and is hereby appointed as an Independent Director of the Company to hold office for the first term of 5 years w.e.f.
+15th August 2021, subject to review of annual performance and whose term of office shall not be liable to retirement by rotation.